Personnel Security FAQs

 (15) Will the DOE Counsel give me any other information that he/she is planning to rely on?

 Yes.
 The DOE Counsel will give you and the Administrative Judge the documents that he or she will rely on to support the allegations at issue.
 Read them very carefully.
-Depending on what is relevant in your case, the evidence is likely to include documents such as a transcript of your interview with the personnel security specialist, police reports, psychiatric evaluation, any agreement signed by you not to use illegal drugs, and/or evidence showing a positive test for drugs or alcohol.
+Depending on what is relevant in your case, the evidence may include documents such as police reports, psychiatric evaluation, any agreement signed by you not to use illegal drugs, a credit report, and/or evidence showing a positive test for drugs or alcohol.
 Be sure you understand this material and ask the DOE Counsel to explain it to you prior to the hearing if you have any questions.

 (16) Should I also give the Administrative Judge written evidence?

-You should submit documents that will help you rebut or refute the security concerns specified in the Notification Letter.
-For example, if the issue under consideration is whether you are alcohol dependent, you may wish to furnish copies of recent negative laboratory tests that you had, attendance sheets from a 12-step program you have attended, or letters from your alcohol counseling program discussing the progress you made.
+You should submit documents that will help you rebut or resolve the security concerns specified in the Summary of Security Concerns.
+For example, if the issue under consideration is problematic alcohol consumption, you may wish to furnish copies of recent negative laboratory tests that you had, attendance sheets from a 12-step program you have attended, or letters from your alcohol counseling program discussing the progress you made.
 You must furnish the DOE Counsel with a copy of any documents you submit to the Administrative Judge.

 (17) What can I read to help me prepare for the hearing?

 First, you should carefully read and fully understand the DOE Notification Letter.
 This letter states the DOE's security concerns and the information that raises those concerns.
 Make sure you also understand all the material provided to you by the DOE Counsel.
-This material will include the documents that the DOE relied upon in deciding to suspend or not grant your clearance.
+This material will include the documents that the DOE relied upon in deciding that there are unresolved questions as to your eligibility to hold a security clearance.

-You should also read the regulations that govern these hearings.
-You should have received a copy of these regulations with the letter notifying you that your clearance has been suspended or not granted.
-They are found at Part 710 of Chapter 10 of the Code of Federal Regulations.
-The various types of security concerns are listed in Section 710.8.
-The Administrative Judge will rely on Section 710.7(c) in considering whether an employee has overcome security concerns.
+You should also read the regulations that govern these hearings, found at Part 710 of Title 10 of the Code of Federal Regulations, as well as the National Security Adjudicative Guidelines.
+You should have received a copy of these with the Notification Letter.
+The various types of security concerns are listed in the Adjudicative Guidelines, along with examples of factors that may help resolve the security concerns in your case.
+The Administrative Judge will also rely on Section 710.7(c) in considering whether an employee has overcome security concerns.
 If you need a copy of the regulations, the DOE Counsel will be able to provide you with one.
-A copy of the regulations is also available on the OHA website.
-(See Question 21 below.)
-You should also review the Revised Adjudicative Guidelines for examples of factors that may help resolve the security concerns in your case.
-(See Question 23 below.)
+A copy of the regulations is also available on the Office of Hearings and Appeals website.

 You may also read the Decisions that have been issued in other DOE personnel security cases.